imlauer/imlauer.github.io/index.md

 ---
-title: "Andrew Imlauer's Personal Page"
+title: Andrew Imlauer's Personal Page
 date: 2025-04-08T21:45:57-03:00
 ---
-# Andrew Imlauer's Personal Page

 I was born in 1995 and I live in Argentina.
 I studied Computer Science from Universidad Nacional de Rosario.
 Now I'm studying electricity.

 I've been doing various minimum wage jobs such as cleaning, computer repair and camera installation.